Day 20 - Friday, June 28, 2002

 Weather: 68°F in the morning with a high dew point; got up to 90°F by noon.
 Partly cloudy all day.
 The sun was just screaming down in the afternoon.

 I did a short day today after doing more than 70 miles per day for six of the last nine days.
-It was my intention to make it to Farmington, MO today (a total of 83 miles) but I didn't eat as much as I should have this morning and the sun got to be too much to take.
-I did get a late start (8:00am) which didn't help either.
+It was my intention to make it to Farmington, Missouri today, a total of 83 miles, but I didn't eat as much as I should have this morning and the sun got to be too much to take.
+I got a late start at 8:00am which didn't help either.
 Tomorrow I'll start much earlier.
 I hope I can keep up my 62 mile daily goal during these hot times.

 This was the flattest day since the third day of riding in the Virginia Piedmont.
 I only did an average of 38.2 feet of climbing per mile of riding, thanks mostly to the Mississippi river levee for about ten miles.
 The day I rode from Virginia into Kentucky was the steepest day with 94.1 feet of climbing per mile of riding.

-Much of the riding was along the Mississippi river levee which is far more impressive and substantial than the levee we have in Lock Haven, PA.
+Much of the riding was along the Mississippi river levee which is far more impressive and substantial than the levee we have in my hometown of Lock Haven, Pennsylvania.
 The flood plain is extremely wide and they work very hard to keep water off the fields.
-There are large pumps that move water from the inland farms to the other side of the levee into the river.
+There are large diesel and electric pumps that move water from the inland farms to the other side of the levee into the river.
 Some were running today after last night's rain.
-The first picture is looking along the road that runs along the top of the levee.
+The first picture a view along the road that runs on top of the levee.
 The second picture is of a farm along the river.

-Some more neat milestones today.
+I hit some more neat milestones today.
 I rode into Chester, Illinois - the home of Popeye.
 The creator of the Popeye cartoon was born here and the town has gone Popeye crazy.
-Many businesses have "Popeye" in their name, the water tower has a large cartoon of Popeye on it, and there are pictures of Popeye everywhere.
-The first picture is of me entering town and the second is at the Popeye statue.
+Many businesses have "Popeye" in their name, the water tower has a large cartoon of Popeye on it and there are pictures of Popeye everywhere.
+The first picture is of me entering town and the second is at the Popeye statue at a small park just before the interstate bridge.

 Chester was supposed to be an all service town but there were no services along the route except for a small gas station.
 It was also a horrible climb up into town and then a steep drop back to the river again.
 I should have followed the truck route signs that ran along the river.
 The town sits on a 300 foot bluff above the river but I didn't get much of a view from up there.